zdodson21/qr_maker/README.md

 ## Platforms & Features

-The following platforms are supported:
+The following platforms are expected to be supported:

 * Android
 * Linux
 * Windows
-* iOS\*
-* macOS\*

-\* iOS and macOS should also be supported, but are untested and deemed "unstable".

 Core Features: